keramiozsoy/blog/posts/230131/README.md

 X server creates windows.
 Windows manager customizes how those look and they behave.
-Last and top point is Desktop environement which gives you user experience.
+Last and top point is Desktop environment which gives you user experience.
 It will help to click or use the bar to search something on your computer.

 Consequently,